Rethinking the Evaluation Protocol of Domain Generalization: New Leaderboards

 ERM directly optimizes sample averaged loss, typically used in traditional machine learning tasks with IID assumption.
 Among these algorithms, Fishr, CORAL, MMD, SagNet, and IRM aim to achieve some form of invariance across domains.
-Mixup and MixStyle aim to enhance the diversity of the training data.
-Some of the algorithms are originally developed for other areas, such as CORAL and inter-domain Mixup for domain adaptation, IRM for invariant learning, GroupDRO for subpopulation shift, and SWAD adapted from the optimizer seeking flat minima.
+Mixup aims to enhance the diversity of the training data.
+Some of the algorithms were originally developed for other areas, such as CORAL and inter-domain Mixup for domain adaptation, IRM for invariant learning, GroupDRO for subpopulation shift, and SWAD adapted from the optimizer seeking flat minima.

 \paragraph{Other details}